 The articles of incorporation provide that the board of Directors (the "Board") of the Corporation consist of a minimum of three (3) Directors.
 The number of Directors of the Corporation has previously been set at eight (8).
-The nominating and compensation committee of the Board (the "Nominating & Compensation Committee") annually assesses the competence and skills of individuals and recommends nominees for election to the Board for consideration and approval.
+The nominating committee of the Board annually assesses the competence and skills of individuals and recommends nominees for election to the Board for consideration and approval.
 The nominees are, in the opinion of the Board, well qualified to act as Directors for the coming year.
 Each nominee has established his eligibility and willingness to serve as Director, if elected.
 Each duly elected Director will hold office until the next annual meeting of Shareholders or until a successor is duly elected, unless his or her office is earlier vacated in accordance with the articles of the Corporation.

-To the knowledge of the Corporation, no Director is, or has been in the last ten (10) years, a Director or executive officer of an issuer that, while that person was acting in that capacity: (a) was the subject of a cease trade order or similar order or an order that denied the issuer access to any exemptions under Canadian securities legislation, for a period of more than 30 consecutive days; (b) was subject to an event that resulted, after that person ceased to be a Director or executive officer, in the issuer being the subject of a cease trade or similar order or an order that denied the issuer access to any exemption under Canadian securities legislation, for a period of more than 30 consecutive days; or (c) within a year of that person ceasing to act in that capacity, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets other than Globel Direct Inc. which was issued cease trade orders on November 20, 2002 by the British Columbia Securities Commission and on November 22, 2002 by the Alberta Securities Commission for delay in filing financial statements at the time Daryl Gilbert was a director.
-The required financial statements were filed and the cease trade orders were revoked on December 23, 2002.
-Globel Direct Inc. sought and received protection under CCAA in June 2007 and, after a failed restructuring effort, a receiver was appointed by one of Globel Direct Inc.'s lenders on December 12, 2007.
-Globel Direct Inc. has since ceased operations.
+To the knowledge of the Corporation, no Director is, or has been in the last ten (10) years, a Director or executive officer of an issuer that, while that person was acting in that capacity: (a) was the subject of a cease trade order or similar order or an order that denied the issuer access to any exemptions under Canadian securities legislation, for a period of more than 30 consecutive days; (b) was subject to an event that resulted, after that person ceased to be a Director or executive officer, in the issuer being the subject of a cease trade or similar order or an order that denied the issuer access to any exemption under Canadian securities legislation, for a period of more than 30 consecutive days; or (c) within a year of that person ceasing to act in that capacity, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets other than: